 The congregation numbered 950 souls at its 40th anniversary in 1984.

 After Pastor Larson’s retirement in 1989, Pastor Stephen Rynearson (Faith Lutheran, Aransas Pass) served as vacancy pastor during the 1989-1990 period.
 It was also during this time period that Trinity made the financial decision to close the elementary school.

 In August 1991, Pastor Michael Birnbaum, a “son of the congregation,” accepted a call, coming here from California.
 He brought new vision and a desire to try different forms of evangelism.
 A contemporary service and home Bible studies were started.

 In October 1993, Pastor Michael retired from full time ministry due to health problems.
-A call was then extended to Captain Alston Kirk, a Navy Chaplain, soon-to-be-retired but still working at the Naval Base.
+A call was then extended to Captain Alston Kirk, a distinguished Navy Chaplain, soon-to-be-retired but still working at the Naval Base.
 He accepted and was installed in August 1994.

 Shortly thereafter an associate pastor was called and Jeffrey Doria was installed in that position on July 8, 2001.
 Pastor Jeff served Trinity until February 2003.
 During his tenure, he also served Trinity-West Sinton as vacancy pastor.
 He left Trinity to accept a call to King of Kings, San Antonio.

 Following a long and illustrious career, Pastor Kirk retired in May, 2004.
 He and wife Susan live in Corpus Christi and continue as faithful members of Trinity Lutheran.

 Pastor Phillip Phifer was called and arrived in July 2005.
 Enthusiastic and energetic, he started programs to reach out and serve not only the members of Trinity but others in the Corpus Christi community as well.
 Pastor Phifer was instrumental in re-opening the school as a preschool and childcare center.